 the Nine of Swords

-Quite Possibly the worst card in the whole deck sometimes renamed the Nightmare.
+Quite possibly the worst card in the whole deck sometimes renamed the Nightmare.
 Unfortunately, a bad omen in any spread.
 The Nine of Swords is firstly an indicator of sleep in any negative context, from night terrors to sleep paralysis to insomnia.
 It is an unfortunate herald of sleepless nights regardless of context.

-The Nine of Swords also carries heavy connotations irrevocable loss, and overwhelming, crushing grief.
+The Nine of Swords also carries heavy connotations of irrevocable loss, and overwhelming, crushing grief.
 Whatever has been lost can never be replaced, fixed, or made right again.
 This grief is claustrophobic and all-consuming and will feel endless.
 Some interpret this as the loss of a child or miscarriage, as derived from the Smith and Waite respective artwork and descriptions respectively.